Last Updated on November 9, 2023

-With an average year round temperature of 29c/84f and sunshine almost EVERY day, of course one of the best things to do in Providenciales is to go to the beach and Grace Bay Beach is a good place to start!
+With an average year round temperature of 29c/84f and sunshine almost EVERY day, of course one of the best things to do in Providenciales is to go to the beach.
+Grace Bay Beach is a good place to start!
 It was even voted the best beach IN THE WORLD on TripAdvisor!
 It’s part of the Princess Alexandra National Park.
-The majority of hotels and resorts are located on Grace Bay Beach, and at 12 miles long there’s certainly enough space for everyone!
+The majority of hotels and resorts are located on Grace Bay Beach.
+At 12 miles long there’s certainly enough space for everyone!

-As long as you can find an access path, all 12 miles of the beach are public…well in theory, they are public up to the ‘high tide’ line so if you aren’t staying at a beachfront property you’re expected to sit on the wet, hard sand.
-Just kidding, the beach furniture is meant for guests only but plenty of people would lay out towels on the ‘dry’ sand!
-I found TWO communal umbrellas with a couple of sun loungers that didn’t seem to belong to any hotel, these are right next to the access path from one of the car parks!
+As long as you can find an access path, all 12 miles of the beach are public.
+Well in theory, they are public up to the ‘high tide’ line.
+So if you aren’t staying at a beachfront property you’re expected to sit on the wet, hard sand.
+Just kidding!
+The beach furniture is for guests only but plenty of people would lay out towels on the ‘dry’ sand!
+I found TWO communal umbrellas with a couple of sun loungers.
+They didn’t seem to belong to any hotel.
+These are right next to the access path from one of the car parks!

 Smith’s Reef and Turtle Cove Marina

-If you don’t want to pay to go on a snorkelling tour (Turks and Caicos has the 3rd largest reef system in the world, the first being The Great Barrier Reef in Australia, followed by Belize), Smith’s Reef can be accessed right from Grace Bay Beach, although it’s around 3 miles from Grace Bay, closer to Turtle Cove Marina.
+Turks and Caicos has the 3rd largest reef system in the world.
+The first being The Great Barrier Reef in Australia, followed by Belize.
+If you don’t want to pay to go on a snorkelling tour, Smith’s Reef can be accessed right from Grace Bay Beach.
+Although it’s around 3 miles from Grace Bay, closer to Turtle Cove Marina.
 The reef is home to various species of fish, with the deeper sections having turtles and stingrays.

 Be careful when snorkelling at Smith’s Reef due to its proximity to the marina, as boats do come and go in this area.
-If you’re travelling to Turks and Caicos on a budget and want to save some pennies, I recommend eating and drinking at Sharkbite Bar and Grill in Turtle Cove Marina.
-They are a sports bar (I was there for the World Cup), but have decent food and probably the cheapest cocktails you’ll find!
+If you’re looking for things to do in Turks and Caicos on a budget and want to save some pennies, I recommend eating and drinking at Sharkbite Bar and Grill in Turtle Cove Marina.
+They are a sports bar (I was there for the World Cup).
+But have decent food and probably the cheapest cocktails you’ll find!

 Thursday Night Fish Fry

 The mangroves are actually responsible for the forming of part of the island of Providenciales.
 They produce calcium which solidifies into a hard, rock like substance.
-Tours of Mangrove Cay can only be taken during high tide and even then the water isn’t much deeper than knee high.
+Tours of Mangrove Cay can only be taken during high tide.
+Even then the water isn’t much deeper than knee high.

-We saw baby sharks, jelly fish and got to hold a conch shell with a live conch living inside it (as opposed to all the empty shells in the souvenir shops or the conch served in restaurants).
-It’s kinda sad, there’s no conch ‘hunting’ season and they are getting to the point where they could be endangered soon due to the rate that they are being fished.
+We saw baby sharks, jelly fish and got to hold a conch shell with a live conch living inside it.
+(As opposed to all the empty shells in the souvenir shops or the conch served in restaurants).
+It’s kinda sad, there’s no conch ‘hunting’ season.
+They are getting to the point where they could be endangered soon, due to the rate that they are being fished.
 On some tours they see turtles too!

-The tour to Mangrove Cay takes 2hrs 30, which includes a quick lesson on how to stand up paddle board and a short water stop (we were given melon too!).
-The first and last sections of the tour require crossing the boat channel, where for balance and speed it’s easier to kneel while paddling this stretch.
+The tour to Mangrove Cay takes 2hrs 30.
+This includes a quick lesson on how to stand up paddle board and a short water stop (we were given melon too!).
+The first and last sections of the tour require crossing the boat channel.
+For balance and speed it’s easier to kneel while paddling this stretch.
 As soon as you reach Mangrove Cay, it’s calm enough to stand up and you can paddle with ease.

 I recommend taking a tour with SUP Provo.
 Tours start from $95.
-As they are an eco tour company, you have to fill out a waiver online BEFORE the start of the tour (to save on paper), however you can simply do this with a wifi connection and I could even submit it just using my phone rather than a computer.
+As they are an eco tour company, you have to fill out a waiver online BEFORE the start of the tour (to save on paper).
+However you can simply do this with a wifi connection.
+I could even submit it just using my phone rather than a computer.